anna-kozh/blog/_posts/2024-05-30-White-label.md

 <h2> It’s an improvement </h2>
-<p>The team now had a design file that reflected the current state.
+<p>The team now had design files that reflected the current state.
 All new features were now designed using existing components and matching libraries.</p>
 <strong>That worked pretty well, but had a few flaws: </strong>
 <ul>
 <li>Swapping libraries only worked on finished wireframes.
 Any change would revert a component to its original library. </li>